greg0ire/dockerony/README.md

 # Symfony development docker images

 Leverage the power of docker to make development initialization easy.
-The goal is to have the members of your team ready to code in three steps:
+The goal is to have the members of your team ready to code very quickly :

 1. Installing Docker
 2. Installing Docker Compose